Storybound’s Services

 • Grumpy/sunshine

-• This is my version of a sample edit where I edit a small piece of your manuscript, the first two chapters to be precise, and provide feedback on it like I would with a Manuscript Evaluation or Developmental Edit.
+• This is my version of a sample edit where I edit a small piece of your manuscript, the first three chapters to be precise, and provide feedback on it like I would with a Manuscript Evaluation or Developmental Edit.
 I’ll include a short Editorial Letter to break down any strengths and/or weaknesses based on the portion I read.

 The purpose is to give you an idea of what working with me would be like—the tone of my comments, what I notice, what kind of advice I give, etc.